Commercial

 Remote logistics approach road

-A remote logistics approach road may justify Q1800-LE-3 because vehicle speed, lane length, and long-range plate capture actually matter.
+A remote logistics approach road may justify a longer-range verifier path because vehicle speed, lane length, and reliable plate capture actually matter.
 The same product would be a poor fit on a simple suburban driveway where the buyer only wants a general external camera.
-The value appears when the lane geometry and vehicle workflow are specific enough to justify the specialist hardware.

 Common specialist-design mistakes